aps831/workstation/README.md

 Finally, in `/etc/apparmor.d/usr.sbin.cupsd` replace to `/var` with `/hdd/var`, and `,var` with `,hdd/var`.
 Do not create a back up in this directory as it will be read in as though it were config.
 To restart cups run `sudo systemctl restart cups.service`.

 ### Run
 A bootstrapping script can be downloaded from `https://bitbucket.org/aps831/workstation`.
 Execute the script `bootstrap.sh` and enter the appropriate playbook name: `thor.yml`, `titan.yml` or `md-desktop.yml`.
+Alternativaly, a playbook can be run locally using `ansible-playbook --ask-become-pass provisioning/<name>.yml`

 ### Post Tasks
 To complete the setup, icons on the panel need to be added manually and the self-signed certificate for Docker copied from `titan` to `thor`.
 On `titan` the certificate can be found at `/usr/local/share/ca-certificates/titan.local.crt`.
 On `thor` this must be copied to `/etc/docker/certs.d/titan.local:5000/ca.crt`.